reddit/devvit/packages/apps/web-view-example/README.md

 # Web View Example app

-This app shows hot to integrate the `<webview />` block into Devvit.
+This app shows hot to use a fullscreen web view with Devvit.
-A full video tutorial explaining this source code is available [here](https://www.youtube.com/watch?v=BhbWn8TnXvo).
 You can also read explanations about the source code in [our documentation](https://developers.reddit.com/docs/webviews)

 ## Instructions